sodascience/metasyn/docs/source/developer/distributions.rst

 Then, implement the required methods (:meth:`~metasyn.distribution.base.BaseDistribution._fit`, :meth:`~metasyn.distribution.base.BaseDistribution.draw`, :meth:`~metasyn.distribution.base.BaseDistribution._param_dict`, :meth:`~metasyn.distribution.base.BaseDistribution._param_schema`, :meth:`~metasyn.distribution.base.BaseDistribution.default_distribution` and ``__init__``), as well as any other applicable methods.

-Finally the distribution has to be added to a provider list, so that it can be used by ``metasyn`` for fitting.
+Finally the distribution has to be added to a distribution registry, so that it can be used by ``metasyn`` for fitting.

-For example, let's say we want to create a new distribution for unique continuous variables, to be a part of the core ``metasyn`` distribution provider.
+For example, let's say we want to create a new distribution for unique continuous variables, to be a part of the core ``metasyn`` distribution registry.
 We could implement the distribution as follows:

 .. code-block:: python